linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/03 1 The Big Debt Cycle in a Tiny Nutshell.md

 ---
-aliases:
-- The Big Debt Cycle in a Tiny Nutshell
-tags: null
-key_concepts: null
-parent_directory: II.
-Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke
-  Ray Dalio Full
-cssclasses: academia
-title: '03 - Chapter 1: The Big Debt Cycle in a Tiny Nutshell'
+title: Chapter 1 - The Big Debt Cycle in a Tiny Nutshell
 primary_tags:
+  - big debt cycle
-- net selling
+  - debt mechanics
-- debt credit
+  - credit creation
-- asset prices
+  - economic cycles
-- following five stages
+  - debt crisis stages
-- concluding observations
 secondary_tags:
-- big cycle
+  - short term debt cycles
-- other big cycles
+  - long term debt cycles
-- very brief but complete description
-- next two chapters
-- lower incomes
-- comprehensive picture
-- central governments' debts
-- a) money
+  - debt bubble
   - debt contraction
+  - monetary policy
+  - credit expansion
+  - asset prices
+  - debt servicing
-- most cases
+  - economic expansion
-- both debt restructurings
+  - debt sustainability
-- self-reinforcing, debt-contraction dynamic
-tags_extracted: '2025-12-18T18:02:09.178643'
-tags_method: max_quality_v1
+cssclasses: academia
 ---

-# 03_1_The_Big_Debt_Cycle_in_a_Tiny_Nutshell
-## DEBT CYCLE
+# Chapter 1: The Big Debt Cycle in a Tiny Nutshell

 Part I provides a comprehensive picture of the Big Debt Cycle, which has occurred again and again throughout history but isn't widely recognized because big shifts in it come along so infrequently, only about once in a lifetime.
 The purpose of this part is to describe how the natural mechanics of money, credit, debt, and economic activity, combined with human nature, add up over time to create the Big Debt Cycle.
 In it, I explain the stages of how the Big Debt Cycle progresses and what happens when it unravels.
 In the first chapter, I provide an overview of how the cycle unfolds in a nutshell, and in the following two chapters, I dive into more detail, explaining the mechanics that drive the debt cycle both in words and concepts and in numbers and equations.
 These chapters have a lot for both the general reader and the investor, and I'd encourage you to either read just the bold or explore the details as it suits you.